Studying-TOEIC-with-Alan/TOEICwithAlan/README.md

 ## 🚀 Key Features

+- 🤖 **AI-Powered Feedback** – Get explanations, corrections, suggestions, and examples using Allen AI
 - 🎧 **TOEIC Listening Quizzes** – Practice real-style TOEIC listening questions with audio
 - 📖 **TOEIC Reading Quizzes** – Test comprehension with grammar, vocabulary, and reading passages
-- 🤖 **AI-Powered Feedback** – Get explanations, corrections, and suggestions using Allen AI
-- 📝 **Note-Taking** – Use Users can write and manage personal study notes
+- 📝 **Note-Taking** – Users can write and manage personal study notes
 - 💬 **User-to-User Chat** – Interact and study collaboratively with other learners
 - 🌟 **Platform Review System** – Leave feedback of the platform
 - 📬 **Contact Admin Form** – Send questions or support requests to the platform owner